DefinetlyNotAI/Code_DUMP/Old banking website/README.md

+> [!IMPORTANT]
+> Don't use this, it is OUTDATED, UNTESTED and USELESS, [use this instead](https://github.com/DefinetlyNotAI/FlaskBank)

 # Hackathon Banking API

 A ready-to-use banking API server for hackathon projects.
 This Flask-based API provides a comprehensive set of features